chenPengXu/pipe/README.md

 # pipe
 data processing pipe with golang

 This is a service to process data hand by hand in backgroud using golang goroutine.
-This pipes can be organized a tree system to process source data or processed data from parent pipe.
+This pipes can be organized like a tree system to process source data or processed data from parent pipe.

 ### Example
 ```go